 Best Guide to Commercial Energy Audits

 An energy audit is the first step in making a building energy efficient.
 Commercial energy audits equip building owners with a thorough understanding of how, when, and where electricity is used in their buildings.
-Another feature of a commercial energy audit is giving decision-makers a list of potential measures to reduce energy use.
+It gives decision-makers a list of potential measures to reduce energy use and qualify for certifications like LEED and Energy Star.
+Net-zero commitments can also be achieved in the near future.

 Energy efficiency upgrades improve the overall portfolio of a building, producing greater energy cost savings that can be attributed to financing other energy conservation measures (ECMs).